Retzio/Retzio/README.md

 * Ski
 * Play chess
 * Hike
-* Find new restruants to eat at
+* Find new restaurants to eat at
-* Expierence new things and meet new people
+* Experience new things and meet new people

 <br>
 <hr>